foorilla/allinfosecnews_sources/README.md

 - [The Hacker News](https://thehackernews.com/) - Most trusted, widely-read independent cybersecurity news source for everyone; supported by hackers and IT professionals — Send TIPs to admin@thehackernews.com (RSS feed: https://feeds.feedburner.com/TheHackersNews)

 - [The Last Watchdog](https://www.lastwatchdog.com) - on Internet security by Byron Acohido (RSS feed: https://www.lastwatchdog.com/feed/)

+- [The New Stack](https://thenewstack.io/) - The New Stack is a media platform for the people who build and manage software the world relies on.
+We … (RSS feed: https://thenewstack.io/feed)

 - [The Open Cloud Vulnerability &amp; Security Issue Database](https://www.cloudvulndb.org) - An open project to list all known cloud vulnerabilities and Cloud Service Provider security issues.
 (RSS feed: https://www.cloudvulndb.org/rss/feed.xml)